-Buses - These can be useful if you need to head to the outer areas of the city.
-Buses are operated by U-OV (Qbuzz, owned by NS Dutch railways) which runs around 30 bus lines around the city.
+These can be useful if you need to head to the outer areas of the city.
+Buses are operated by U-OV (a subsidiary of Qbuzz, now owned by Italian State Railways) which runs around 30 bus lines around the city.
 The main bus terminal is located at the Jaarbeurs side of Utrecht Central Station.
 Bus stops in the city have electronic boards which give live info on the next departing buses.

-Utrecht Bus Tickets: A one-time single (U-OV reiskaart paper ticket) costs €2.70 (2017) which can be bought from the driver.
-After 1800 on Thursdays and Fridays and over the whole weekend, the single U-OV reiskaart be used as a return ticket.
+Utrecht Bus Tickets: A one-time single (U-OV reiskaart paper ticket) within the city costs €2.80 (2018) - this can be bought from the driver.
+After 1800 on Thursdays and Fridays and over the whole weekend, the single U-OV reiskaart can be used as a return ticket.

-Tram - There is a U-OV sneltram light-rail service from Utrecht Central which runs to the satellite towns of Nieuwegein and IJsselstein, a few kilometres south of the city.
+There is a U-OV sneltram light-rail service from Utrecht Central which runs to the satellite towns of Nieuwegein and IJsselstein, a few kilometres south of the city.
 It is perhaps not of great use to visitors.
-The tram is also used by people visiting the Utrecht IKEA store - a short walk from stop "Kanaleneiland Zuid".
+The tram is also used by people visiting the Utrecht IKEA store - a short walk from stop Kanaleneiland Zuid.
 OV-chip cards must be scanned at readers on the tram platforms rather than on board.

 A new 7.5km tram line extension from Utrecht Central to the university campus at Science Park De Uithof is currently being built and tested.
 It should be fully operational by the end of 2019.
 It will replace some existing bus services and the tram line will include a stop at Utrecht FC football stadium.